haddocking/haddock3/docs/CNS.md

 ```

 If your OS/hardware is unknown, this is not per se a problem, but it means the compiler options might not be properly defined.
-For example, the default CNS package will not recognize the Mac M1/2/3/ processors.
-To solve that edit the `./bin/get_arch` script
-and add the following lines after line 179 (this should be added after a line containin `exit 0`):
+For example, the default CNS package will not recognize the Mac M1/2/3/ processors (but after copying the CNS files distributed with haddock3 it should!).
+To solve that edit the `./bin/get_arch` script and add the following lines after line 179 (this should be added after a line containin `exit 0`):

 ```
     arm64:Darwin:*:*)